mcmuralishclint/Breast-Cancer-Classification/README.md

 The dataset consisted of 32 columns and

-ID number
+1. id - ID number

-diagnosis
+2. diagnosis - The diagnosis of breast tissues (M = malignant, B = benign)
-The diagnosis of breast tissues (M = malignant, B = benign)
+3. radius_mean - mean of distances from center to points on the perimeter

-radius_mean
+4. texture_mean - standard deviation of gray-scale values
-mean of distances from center to points on the perimeter
+5. perimeter_mean - mean size of the core tumor

-texture_mean
+6. area_mean
-standard deviation of gray-scale values
+7. smoothness_mean - mean of local variation in radius lengths

-perimeter_mean
+8. compactness_mean - mean of perimeter^2 / area - 1.0
-mean size of the core tumor
+9. concavity_mean - mean of severity of concave portions of the contour

-area_mean
+10. concave points_mean - mean for number of concave portions of the contour
-smoothness_mean
+11. symmetry_mean

-mean of local variation in radius lengths compactness_mean
+12. fractal_dimension_mean - mean for "coastline approximation" - 1

-mean of perimeter^2 / area - 1.0
+13. radius_se - standard error for the mean of distances from center to points on the perimeter
-concavity_mean
+14. texture_se - standard error for standard deviation of gray-scale values

-mean of severity of concave portions of the contour concave points_mean
+15. perimeter_se

-mean for number of concave portions of the contour symmetry_mean
+16. area_se

-fractal_dimension_mean
+17. smoothness_se - standard error for local variation in radius lengths
-mean for "coastline approximation" - 1
+18. compactness_se - standard error for perimeter^2 / area - 1.0

-radius_se
+19. concavity_se - standard error for severity of concave portions of the contour
-standard error for the mean of distances from center to points on the perimeter
+20. concave points_se - standard error for number of concave portions of the contour

-texture_se
+21. symmetry_se
-standard error for standard deviation of gray-scale values
+22. fractal_dimension_se - standard error for "coastline approximation" - 1

-perimeter_se
+23. radius_worst - "worst" or largest mean value for mean of distances from center to points on the perimeter

-area_se
+24. texture_worst - "worst" or largest mean value for standard deviation of gray-scale values

-smoothness_se
+25. perimeter_worst
-standard error for local variation in radius lengths
+26. area_worst

-compactness_se
+27. smoothness_worst - "worst" or largest mean value for local variation in radius lengths
-standard error for perimeter^2 / area - 1.0
+28. compactness_worst - "worst" or largest mean value for perimeter^2 / area - 1.0

-concavity_se
+29. concavity_worst - "worst" or largest mean value for severity of concave portions of the contour
-standard error for severity of concave portions of the contour
+30. concave points_worst - "worst" or largest mean value for number of concave portions of the contour

-concave points_se
+31. symmetry_worst
-standard error for number of concave portions of the contour
+32. fractal_dimension_worst - "worst" or largest mean value for "coastline approximation" - 1